 Principles of horse nutrition and application to horse health.
 Topics include digestive system, function of feeds, nutrient needs, protein, minerals, vitamins, water-soluble vitamins and rations.
 Emphasis on feeds for horses, their preparation, and the art of feeding.

 AGE140.
 Introduction to Horseshoeing (3).

-Basic anatomy and physiology of the legs and feet, equine conformation, basic blacksmithing, leveling and balancing the foot, and normal shoeing.
+Basic anatomy and physiology of equine legs and feet, equine conformation, basic blacksmithing, leveling and balancing the foot, and shoeing.
 Includes hoof trimming, and horse handling.
+Two lecture.
+Two lab.